-Polymer-modified, self-leveling overlays are designed to be 1⁄2 to 3⁄8th of an inch thick, but generally perform better at 3⁄8" to compensate for variences in floor height.
-The vast majority of installations are in this range, although there might be rare instances when overlays have been installed to thicknesses as high as 4–5", says Seth Pevarnik, technical field consultant with Ardex, Inc., a recognized leader in the self-leveling overlay product category.
-“That thickness would very expensive, even cost-prohibitive, but if we’re talking about a customer who needs the project turned around in a day or two, he can’t afford to wait for the alternative, which is to pour a fresh 4" structural slab, and wait the 28 days it takes to cure.
+Polymer-modified, self-leveling overlays are designed to be 1⁄2 to 3⁄8th of an inch thick.
+They generally perform better at 3⁄8″ to compensate for variences in floor height.
+The vast majority of installations are in this range.
+Although, there might be rare instances when overlays have been installed to thicknesses as high as 4–5″, says Seth Pevarnik.
+Pevarnik is technical field consultant with Ardex, Inc., a recognized leader in the self-leveling overlay product category.
+“That thickness would very expensive, even cost-prohibitive, but if we’re talking about a customer who needs the project turned around in a day or two.
+He can’t afford to wait for the alternative.
+Which is to pour a fresh 4″ structural slab, and wait the 28 days it takes to cure.
 With the casinos, for example, they can’t afford to keep their slot machines and tables out of action for that length of time.”

 Substrate Preparation is Crucial